 Colombo has revealed itself to be much more than just the entry and exit point of a trip to the island.
 It’s an eclectic combination of old and new; a city of glass, steel and the suited and booted, in concert with an almost rural pace and atmosphere.
-Chaotic, suave, exotic, choked, the adjectives never rest in describing this city.
-Just when you feel you have the place nailed it offers yet more contradictions.
+Chaotic, suave, exotic, choked; the adjectives never rest in describing this city.
+Just when you feel you have the place nailed, it offers up yet more contradictions.

 Our guide will help you open up the destination with its many quirks and curveballs.
 A visit to Pettah Market is a great way to start.
 Frantic traders shout out their best offers to canny buyers on a dizzying array of goods.
 Head to the food stalls for a breakfast of anything from egg hoppers to Portuguese-inspired stuffed pastries.

 Later on, mosey down to Galle Face Green and its parade of food stalls.
 More locals than travellers can often be found wandering across the grass promenade, and the range of appetising morsels and heady aromas, with the backdrop of the crashing, tropical Indian Ocean, is impossible to ignore.

 Head east out of Colombo and you open up a country of National Parks, wildlife, verdant tea country, and glorious beaches.
 There’s so much to look forward to, but before you get there you must make a stop in the holy city of Kandy.
 Although rarely a highlight, its status and reverence shouldn’t be taken for granted.
 Home to the Temple of the Tooth, Sri Lanka’s holiest of holy sites, Lord Bhudda’s tooth is held in its care and the scenes of devout worship make for an atmospheric experience.